 Actually, what happened was we didn’t actually break up or anything like that.
-He was going off to do Reverend and I was going to do the next Vanderhoof record.
-A year after that I got a call from our manager saying ‘have you seen David Wayne’s new album?’ and we’re like ‘no, send it to me, I’ll check it out.’
-It was David Wayne and the Metal Church logo, with a guitar cross in a cemetary, and he called the album Metal Church.
-We’re like ‘you’re fuckin’ kidding me!’
+He was going off to do Reverend, and I was going to do the next Vanderhoof record.
+A year after that, I got a call from our manager saying, ‘have you seen David Wayne’s new album?’ and we’re like, ‘no, send it to me, I’ll check it out.’
+David Wayne and the Metal Church logo, with a guitar cross in a cemetery, called the album Metal Church.
+We’re like, ‘you’re fuckin’ kidding me!’

 A lot of people were confused.

 I know!
 It was like, ‘what the fuck is this?!’
 That’s where it was like, ‘fuck you, man.
 You’re actually in the band, and you’re trying to steal the name?’
 That’s where we ran into trouble.